Wolg/awesome-swift/README.md

 *Databases implemented in Swift.*

 * [Realm](https://github.com/realm/realm-cocoa) - A mobile database that runs directly inside phones, tablets or wearables.
+* [SwiftData](https://github.com/ryanfowler/SwiftData) - A simple and effective wrapper around the SQLite3 C API written completely in Swift.

 ## Testing
 *Libraries for testing codebases and generating test data.*